Olisehgenesis/Bill-Bill-Rewards/readme.md

 For technical details and integration information, please refer to our developer documentation.

-BillBuddy Rewards - Where Every Purchase Counts!
+RewardTribe Rewards - Where Every Purchase Counts!

 refer to /setup.md for setup